Home → Financial Assistance For Individuals With Disabilities → Grants for People With A Disability → Available Grants For People With A Disability

-Aims to assist young people who have been injured while participating in sporting events or athletic recreation...
-SCORE endeavors to improve the quality of life for people with a spinal cord injury, assisting with the substantial out-of-pocket costs associated with obtaining the best medical care, home amenities and transportation.
-The end goal is to facilitate rehabilitation and independent living.
+SCORE is a non-profit organization that provides modest financial grants to people paralyzed while participating in sports or recreational activities.
+SCORE endeavors to improve the quality of life for people with spinal cord injury, assisting with the substantial out-of-pocket costs associated with obtaining the best medical care, home amenities, and transportation.
+The end goal is to facilitate rehabilitation and independence living.

-Triumph Foundation pairs individuals with sponsors who can help meet their needs; we have a Fundraising Partnership where we team up with an individual to raise funds for specific items or services; we have an Equipment & Supply Exchange program where we help find a home for old, used, and extra equipment & supplies and arrange for it to be given to people who are in need; we loan items to people to increase independence and functionality; and we provide financial assistance through our Keep Moving Forward Grant program.
+Triumph Foundation's mission is to help children, adults, and veterans with spinal cord injuries by providing them with resources, hope, and security to people living with paralysis as a life-long support service.
+Foundation pairs individuals with sponsors who can help meet their needs; we have a Fundraising Partnership where we team up with an individual to raise funds for specific items or services; we have an Equipment & Supply Exchange program where we help find a home for old, used, and extra equipment & supplies and arrange for it to be given to people who are in need; we loan items to people to increase independence and functionality; and we provide financial assistance through our Keep Moving Forward Grant program.

 Victoria's Victory Foundation

 Victoria's Victory Foundation provides resources and hope to those with disabilities due to life-altering injuries or diagnosis.
 VVF gives the gift of HOPE!
-Victory Scholarships are committee approved assistance gifts for the following areas of needs: recovery training sessions, in-home nursing services, home & mobility equipment, vehicle/driver assistance
+Victory Scholarships allow for those with mobility challenges to have access to resources they need to lead more independent lives.
+There are committee approved assistance gifts for the following areas of needs: recovery training sessions, in-home nursing services, home & mobility equipment, vehicle/driver assistance

 Home Modification & Housing Grants